 Why bother with cornbread on the side when you can bake it right on top?
 Am I right?

-(but, this bacon jalapeno herb cornbread would be an awesome one to try if you’re adamant about having it on the side)
+Although, this bacon jalapeno herb cornbread would be an awesome one to try if you’re adamant about having it on the side.

 -one skillet (boom)

 When I get home and poolside margaritas, mojitos, tortillas and guacamole are no longer an option, this easy dinner (or its cousin, this healthy taco soup) will for sure be on the menu to put me back in the Mexican mindset!